-Key benefit: VMware Tanzu provides consistency with compute, storage and networking across internal data centres and the cloud for business continuity and app modernization, with the ability to help healthcare organizations build out a hybrid cloud strategy that seamlessly integrates cloud and on-premises footprints.
+Key benefit: : VMware Tanzu provides consistency with compute, storage and networking across internal data centres and the cloud for business continuity and app modernization, with the ability to help organizations build out a hybrid cloud strategy that seamlessly integrates cloud and on-premises footprints.

-VMware Tanzu enables hospital data centres to build, run and manage modern applications and infrastructure, and can help IT leaders build a customized path to app modernization.
+VMware Tanzu enables IT departments to build, run and manage modern applications and infrastructure, and can help IT leaders build a customized path to app modernization.

 The VMware Tanzu portfolio offers full-stack modernization, enabling you to transform your teams and applications while simplifying operations of your software across the cloud and on-premises.
+Many organizations already use VMware to virtualize workloads on premises.
 VMware also runs in the cloud, providing a path to modernization without disruption.

-VMware Tanzu can help healthcare customers decide whether to containerize existing workloads to run in the cloud for quick gains in manageability, or to re-architect and rewrite existing mission-critical software to be continuously delivered and resilient.
+VMware Tanzu can help IT leaders decide whether to containerize existing workloads to run in the cloud for quick gains in manageability, or to re-architect and rewrite existing mission-critical software to be continuously delivered and resilient.